Deals

 Ecopool Splash Pool // The Pool Nerd

-The narrow width (8 feet) means they fit in side yards where traditional pools are impossible.
+The narrow width (8 feet) means they fit inside yards where traditional pools are impossible.
 I know someone in San Francisco who put one in a 12-foot-wide side yard that had been useless space for decades.

-Heating, Cooling, and Seasonal Flexibility
+Heating, Cooling, and Insulation

 Maintenance and Care Tips for Container Pools